exnehilo7/fielddata-lite-iOS-app/README.md

 When using XCode 14.2’s simulator, be sure **Allow Location Simulation** is checked and a **Default Location** is selected under **Product** -> **Scheme** -> **Edit Scheme** -> **Options** tab.

 If a physical device is used, in the Debug area you may see this message:
-> “Publishing changes from within view updates is not allowed, this will cause undefined behavior.”
+> Publishing changes from within view updates is not allowed, this will cause undefined behavior.

 It appears that this message is a bug: https://developer.apple.com/forums/thread/717478.
 Memory usage also remained level when tested with a device.